ethyi/webcheckers1/docs/DesignDoc.md

 > separate section for describing significant features.
 Place this after
 > you describe the design of the three tiers._

+> The UI tier is majorly comprised of routes and their functionality dependent on the route handlers.
+The majority of the time spent in the application will be on the Gethomeroute which handles situations where the home page is triggered.
+From homepage, getsigninroute will render a sign in page with a text prompt which is sent to postsigninroute to see if user successfully logged in or needs to input a different user depending on error.
+If successful, the home page is rendered again, this time with a user identity.
+From here, challenging an opponent will trigger getgameroute, with a queryparams stating who the opponent is.
+If the opponent is challenged, they will be redirected to getgameroute as well.
+This is what has been properly implemented so far, the rest will be finished in the next sprint.

 ### Application Tier
 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._
+>

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This